-- If a student's green card is still showing at the end of the day, he or she will earn "Devil Dollars" that can be spent at the "Devil Pride Store" throughout the school year. - > Staff and school administration will involve parents/guardians in the intervention process as soon as possible.
+- > During the day when students are caught doing positive deeds or actions they will earn a checkmark on their "Devil" punch card.
+This punch card can be used at the "Devil Store" throughout the school year to purchase items. - Staff and school administration will involve parents/guardians in the intervention process as soon as possible.
 Appropriate consequences (i.e. loss of student privileges, teacher detention, principal detention, etc.) will be given for the occurred offenses.
 Teachers, counselor, and school administration may develop an intervention plan focusing on the student's problems and needs if persistent Level I, Level II, and Level III offenses occur throughout the school year.
 A contract may be developed between parents, student, teachers, and/or school administration to state a plan of action and specific consequences.
-If a serious offense occurs, the school administration will schedule a mandatory meeting with the parents/guardians and the progression will be shortened.

-- After several failed disciplinary interventions, the school administration may utilize the court system for assistance. - Any student bringing a weapon to school, caught using a weapon, or in possession of a weapon will be subject to discipline, including but not limited to, suspension and/or expulsion.
-Any student who uses an object as a weapon (such as scissors, needles, or other sharp objects) are subject to discipline including, but not limited to, suspension and/or expulsion. - Any student who is returning to school from an out of school suspension must be checked back into school that day by a parent/guardian with the school administration or a school employee designated by the school administration.
+If a serious offense occurs, the school administration will schedule a mandatory meeting with the parents/guardians and the progression will be shortened. - After several failed disciplinary interventions, the school administration may utilize the court system for assistance. - Any student bringing a weapon to school, caught using a weapon, or in possession of a weapon will be subject to discipline, including but not limited to, suspension and/or expulsion.
+Any student who uses an object as a weapon (such as scissors, needles, or other sharp objects) are subject to discipline including, but not limited to, suspension and/or expulsion.